unlimitediw/DistributedSystemLearn/DockerAndContainer.md

 ### Docker images
 > Foreword:
    * Definition: Docker Images are defined by Dockerfile which defines what goes on in the environment inside your container ([www.docker.com](https://docs.docker.com/get-started/part2/#your-new-development-environment)).
    * This part is mainly considering about how to create my own Image and more deeply how to build DockerFile and use it to create image.
+At the same time, there are many important concepts such as 'layers' and 'volumes' and 'image inspection'
 > Image creation from a container
 * Running the bash shell inside the container and intalling figlet package in the container to customize things.
 #